The Most Influential Building in Art History

 Like many religions who either completely neglected shrines of previous religions or consecrated them as their own, Ancient Christians of Rome were not much different.
 This is yet another church in the long list of Roman churches.
 That is the reason it survives intact, much like the Cordoba Mosque; otherwise it would have been neglected or demolished.

-Usually the pagan houses of worship are dedicated to one deity, but here is an example of (at least) seven known deities, all being worshiped at the same time, much like Kaaba in pre Islamic
+Usually the pagan houses of worship are dedicated to one deity, but here is an example of (at least) seven known deities, all being worshiped at the same time, much like Kaaba in pre Islamic Mecca.
+In fact Kaaba would have existed as a similar house of pantheistic worship as this Pantheon.

-In one way it is the ancient world corollary to the modern interfaith houses of worship.
-One could worship any deity of interest, like an equal opportunity provider.
+way it is the ancient world corollary to the modern interfaith houses of

 Inside what you see is the Mother of all domes.
 It is perhaps the most influential building in art history.
 Many domes in the later history were inspired by it, including Michelangelo's St Peters Cathedral, Florence Cathedral and even the US Capitol.